bitestring/host-config/homeserver/README.md

 # Homeserver setup

-Playbook for installing basic system packages on a RHEL-compatible server, such as AlmaLinux, on a Raspberry Pi (tested on AlmaLinux).
+Playbook for installing basic system packages on a RHEL-compatible server, such as AlmaLinux, on a Raspberry Pi (tested on AlmaLinux 10).

 # Install basic packages